 This guide is an overview of the most valuable print and electronic resources for research in the field of Communication; it will help you find books, popular and scholarly articles and other sources about a particular communication topic.

-- Know the difference between primary & secondary sources, web and library resources, and popular and scholarly sources
+- Information on the difference between primary & secondary sources, web and library resources, and popular and scholarly sources

-- Understand the sources for scholarly resources in Communication & news articles at Cornell University Library, and know how to search them for sources for your research project.
+- Sources for scholarly resources in Communication & news articles at Cornell University Library, and know how to search them for sources for your research project.

-- Understand that there are different but equally valid ways of conducting your research:
+- Different but equally valid ways of conducting your research:

 - You can start by finding news or other popular information on your topic, and then searching for related scholarly articles